telerik/winforms-docs/controls/gridview/exporting-data/html-export.md

 ---
 title: Export to HTML
-page_title: Export to HTML | RadGridView
+page_title: Export to HTML - WinForms GridView Control
-description: This method offers excellent export performance and creates an HTML formatted file, which can be opened in a browser or MS Word.
+description: WinForms GridView offers excellent export performance and creates an HTML formatted file, which can be opened in a browser or MS Word.
 slug: winforms/gridview/exporting-data/export-to-html
 tags: export,to,html
 published: True